jordanmbarrows/growthcurve/USERGUIDE.md

 - Blocks are separated by exactly one empty row
 - The stride between block headers is exactly 10 rows (1 header + 8 data rows + 1 empty row)

-The first block must always be named Well_type.
+The first block must always be named `Well_type`.
 It defines whether each well is a `Blank` or a sample.
 This block is used for blank correction and is filtered from output metrics.

 Example design file structure (showing `Well_type`, `Strain`, and `Treatment` blocks):